mmcculley/textFileSplitter_DOS_Bat/README.md

 textFileSplitter_DOS_Bat
 ========================

-Batch file to split a text file into multiple file at a specified number of lines per file.
+A simple batch file to split a text file into multiple file at a specified number of lines per file.